 If you get a mailer daemon message for an email that you sent, then you must open the attachment and check the reason for the failed delivery.

 Based on this reason, you can take any of the following actions:

 Check the email ID for spelling mistakes.

 Contact the person via some other medium, such as a call, to learn more about the error in email delivery.

 Contact someone at the organization to whitelist your email address and let the messages pass through.

-Let us find out what to do in such an event and how to stop Mailer Daemon emails.
+Now, let us find out what to do in such an event and how to stop dailer Daemon emails.

 Next, change your email password or seek assistance from your mailbox provider to help you do the same.